Table of Contents

 • Create a flexible and fair agreement framework

-At the end of the day, contracts and formal agreements are never going away.
-They are the ‘lifeblood’ of business, allowing transactions to take place, and commerce and relationships to grow.
-However, there must always be some scrutiny of contract terms and a healthy level of contract negotiation.
-It is important to come to a consensus such that all parties agree on key parts of an accord.
-But there must also be elements of sensibility, moral business behavior — and the notion of building a long-term relationship based on an agreement.
+As a result, formal agreements and contracts must never go away.
+They are the lifeblood of business, that allow transactions, relationships, and commerce to work well.
+Also, there must always be a healthy level of contract negotiation, and scrutiny on the terms of the contract.
+It is important to bring consensus such that all parties agree on the important parts of an accord.
+But, there must also be an element of sensibility, social norms, moral business behaviors, ethics, and the notion of building a long term relationship – built into our contracts.
+In the end it is all about creating an equilibrium between all these things.

-So, does it make sense to test out a relational contracts approach?
-Without a ‘shadow of a doubt,’ yes!
-Relational contracts are focused on the future — on building positive relations between enterprises.
+Does it make sense to test out a relational contracts approach?
+Without the ‘shadow of a doubt’ – YES!

 Author: